 Teaching Strategies have now released the next set of cohorts for teaching trainings!

-We know that it is not always easy to find time for training, so we have broken TSG’s 6-hour introductory training into multiple virtual timeframes to try to best meet the needs of teachers across the state.
-We are posting more training cohorts, with trainings available during & after school and on Saturdays.
-Have your teachers jump in early and reserve their seats!
-More trainings to come!
+We know that it is not always easy to find time for training, so we have broken TSG’s 3-hour introductory training into multiple virtual timeframes to try to best meet the needs of educators across the state.
+There is now an asynchronous training available for teachers through the "Develop" tab in the TSG platform.

-Please click the links below to register for free for the KEA TSG Teacher Introductory trainings:
+Please click the links below to register for free for the KEA TSG Introductory trainings:

 Approximately 40% of kindergarten children, will have their first experience in a learning environment with other children.
 Kindergarten is where a child will continue to develop their skills relative to whole child development.
 Given the varying maturation levels and degrees of preschool experience upon kindergarten entry, the use of a Kindergarten entry assessment would allow teachers to have a clear understanding of and honor the skills that children bring to kindergarten and adjust their instruction accordingly.